noellymadeleine/CustomerChurnPred/README.md

 **Correlation Matrix:**
 ![corr_matrix](graphs/corr_matrix.png)

-Looking at the correlation matrix of the continuous variables, we can observe the following:

-- Credit Score: It shows very weak correlation with all other variables, indicating that it may not have a significant impact on the other variables or the churn rate.
-It could be a candidate for dropping.
-- Age: There is no strong correlation with any other variable.
-However, age is often considered an important factor in predicting churn, so it may still be valuable to retain.
-- Tenure: It has a very weak positive correlation with estimated salary.
-This suggests that customers with longer tenure may have slightly higher estimated salaries, but the correlation is not strong enough to conclude a significant impact on churn.
-- Balance: There is a weak negative correlation with products number, indicating that customers with higher balances may have fewer products.
-However, the correlation is not strong enough to make a definite conclusion about its impact on churn.
-- Products Number: It has a weak negative correlation with balance, suggesting that customers with more products may have lower balances.
-However, the correlation is not strong enough to make a conclusive judgment about its impact on churn.
-- Estimated Salary: It shows no strong correlation with any other variable, indicating that it may not have a significant impact on the other variables or the churn rate.
-It could be a candidate for dropping.

-Based on these observations, the variables that could potentially be dropped are "credit_score" and "estimated_salary" as they exhibit weak correlations with other variables.
+The correlation matrix do not show highly correlated variables that can be dropped.
+Also, we saw earlier that "credit_score" and "estimated_salary" do not affect the customer churn.
+Therefore, we could drop these columns for the model building.
  However, it is important to further analyze these variables and consider other factors before making a final decision on variable selection.
 **Chi-square test:**

 ```